mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/azure/_index.md

     "Typical cold start durations per language"
     true >}}

 A typical cold start latency spans from 1 to 3 seconds.
 However, less lucky executions may take up to 10-15 seconds occasionally.
+PowerShell functions are especially slow to start with values from 5 to 25 seconds.

 View detailed distributions: [Cold Start Duration per Language](/serverless/coldstarts/azure/languages/).